 Social bonding: In this era of technology, children often spent time online, something that affects their social life.
 Letting your child play ping pong builds the kid’s communication and social skills.
-Children players share a similar interest, bond together and spent quality time.
+Children players share a similar interest, bond together, and spent quality time.

 Brain health: Studies show that table tennis game improves motor and strategy functions and promotes long-term memory.
 The game helps your kid’s young and growing brain.

-Table tennis equipment for kids such as tables, blades/rackets/paddles/bats is inexpensive and long-lasting.
+Table tennis equipment for kids, such as tables, blades/rackets/paddles/bats, is inexpensive and long-lasting.
 You can let your child play at home by purchasing table tennis equipment for kids.
-Table tennis sneakers, tees and shorts are cheap and available.
+Table tennis sneakers, tees, and shorts are cheap and available.

 How to Train Your Kid for Table Tennis

 You can train your child at home.
 If your home is spacious, you can purchase table tennis equipment for kids online.
-You can play with your child any time any day.
+You can play with your child any time, any day.

 Alternatively, you can enroll your child in a training club/academy.
-This exposes your child to the table tennis environment.
+It exposes your child to the table tennis environment.
 There are various training clubs where your child will be trained by a coach and mentored all the way.